Celebrate Self-Love Day For Mental Health On February 13th

 Medically reviewed by April Justice, LICSW and Julie Dodson, MA, LCSW

-National Self Love Day on the 13th of February is a day dedicated to embracing your love, compassion, and care for yourself.
-Society often puts so much focus on love for others, and with Valentine’s Day occurring on the 14th of February, people may be talking more about partners, crushes, and relationships.
+National Self-Love Day on the 13th of February is a day dedicated to embracing love, compassion, and care for yourself.
+Society often puts a significant focus on love for others, and with Valentine’s Day occurring on the 14th of February, people may be talking more about partners, crushes, and relationships.
 However, self-love can be as crucial as loving someone else.
-For this reason, Self-Love Day can be an excellent opportunity to spend a day caring for yourself and reminding yourself why you matter.
-There can be several effective ways for men and women to authentically practice self-love outside of Self-Love Day, such as journaling, practicing affirmations, exercising, taking time for reflection, and attending online or in-person therapy sessions.
+For this reason, Self-Love Day can be an excellent opportunity to spend a day caring foryourself and reminding yourself why you matter.
+There can be several effective ways to authentically practice self-love, such as journaling, practicing affirmations, exercising, taking time for reflection, and attending online or in-person therapy sessions.
+Explore ways to have a happy Self-Love Day below.

-Self-Love Day is an annual celebration that normally occurs the day before Valentine’s Day each year.
-The goal behind this holiday is generally to help individuals build self-compassion, self-confidence, and joy the day before Valentine’s Day so that those who may be alone on this holiday can have a renewed sense of self.
+International Self-Love Day is an annual celebration that normally occurs the day before Valentine’s Day each year.
+The goal behind this holiday is generally to help individuals practice self-compassion, promote self-belief, build self-confidence, and experience joy the day before Valentine’s Day.

 What is self-care?